EnDaTeam/EnDa-Password-Generator/README.md

 # EnDa-Password-Generator
-The simpliest mode to create passwords with custom parameters, with your customizations!
+The simplest mode to create passwords with custom parameters, with your customizations!

 # Operations
 - Low strength